Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Transfinite diameter and Fekete points

 \section{Transfinite diameter and Fekete points}

-Following the strategy developed in \cite{BB,BBW} in the complex case, we use Theorem~\ref{thm:Euler} to show the existence of transfinite diameters, and then apply the differentiability result of \cite{nama,BG+,trivval} to prove a non-Archimedean version of the equidistribution of Fekete points established in \cite{BBW}.
-As in the previous section, $X$ is a smooth projective scheme over a field $K$, complete with respect to an absolute value, and $L$ is an ample line bundle on $X$.
+Following the strategy developed in~\cite{BB,BBW} in the (complex) Archimedean case, we rely on Theorem~\ref{thm:Euler} to show the existence of transfinite diameters, and then use it to establish an equidistribution result for Fekete points, assuming a differentiability property that holds under appropriate assumptions on $K$ and $X$, by~\cite{nama,BG+,trivval}.

+As in the previous section, $X$ is a geometrically reduced, projective scheme over a complete valued field $K$.